tomathchoi/drone_CF-mMIMO/README.md

 # Cell-Free Massive MIMO Channel Measurement Data

-This is an open-source channel measurement data for research and development purposes.
+This repo contains open-source channel measurement data for research and development purposes.

 Copyright Thomas Choi, University of Southern California.
 The data may be used for non-commercial purposes only.
 Redistribution prohibited.
 If you use this data for results presented in research papers, please cite as follows: Data were obtained from [Choi2021Using], whose data are available at [WiDeS_Choi2021Using].